Center the Children: A Manifesto for True Liberation

 I don’t think it’s acceptable that we want new gaming systems, so they get poisoned.

-Whenever I’m speaking with a tech-optimist liberal or leftist who is suggesting solutions that require the maintenance of, or expansion of, personal devices or computer-based infrastructure (e.g., a new game that teaches people about empathy, or an app that helps people find better housing, or any pro-social use of AI), I cautiously ask some version of these questions: “If your solution requires more technology to be manufactured, what should we do with it when it breaks, to ensure it doesn’t poison the environment?
+Whenever I’m speaking with a tech-optimist liberal or leftist who is suggesting solutions that require the maintenance, or expansion, of personal devices or computer-based infrastructure (e.g., a new game that teaches people about empathy, or an app that helps people find better housing, or any pro-social use of AI), I cautiously ask some version of these questions: “If your solution requires more technology to be manufactured, what should we do with it when it breaks, to ensure it doesn’t poison the environment?
 Can we focus on building the recycling infrastructure first to handle more production, before we make new stuff?
 Whose lands will be mined for the resources?
 Whose water will be used?”

 When I try to talk about this, some people shut down.
 They downplay and dismiss, and use thought-terminating cliches like “well we can’t just go back to living in caves.”
 And I don’t even blame them for not wanting to think about it.
-Disconnected as we are from the earth, from each other, from ritual and song and tradition and children and elders, we have so little that makes us happy.
-Capitalism gave us little emotion-regulation boxes made by slaves and we were in too much generational pain to think about the consequences of outsourcing our emotional stability to the slave boxes, so now the thought of losing our phones causes more distress in our bodies than a tree being cut down in our neighbourhood or a shipment of electronic waste heading for Indonesia.
-And as AI companies offer yet another “solution” to our collective alienation—don’t worry about why it’s so difficult to find someone who understands you, just become dependent on the robot, it’ll always be nice to you!—we are too ungrounded from the earth to see that AI is not revolutionary, it’s not a game changer, it’s just more of the same transmutation of the earth’s resources into dissociation from centuries of colonial trauma.
+I’m not trying to shame anyone for having screen-based hobbies or hopes.
+I’m genuinely trying to have real conversations about this.
+Disconnected as we are from the Earth, from each other, from ritual and song and tradition and children and elders, we have so little that makes us happy.
+Capitalism gave us little emotion-regulation boxes made by slaves, and we were in too much generational pain to think about the consequences of outsourcing our emotional well-being to the slave boxes, so now the thought of losing our phones causes more distress in our bodies than a tree being cut down in our neighbourhood or a shipment of electronic waste heading for Indonesia.
+And as AI companies offer yet another “solution” to our collective alienation—don’t worry about why it’s so difficult to find someone who understands you, just become dependent on the robot, it’ll always be nice to you!—we are too ungrounded from the earth to see that AI is not revolutionary, it’s not a game changer, it’s just more of the same transmutation of the Earth’s resources into dissociation from centuries of colonial trauma.
 We are collectively making out with a gun to feel better.
 We are being sold more poison as a cure for the poison.

 This is why all my organizing work comes back to healing.
 We are too traumatized to be in real solidarity with the global south.
 We cannot actually have rational debates about technology, because our ability to reason is compromised by the fantasy world we live in where the material consequences of our actions don’t exist where we don’t see them.
 We need to fix our inner shit for those conversations to even be possible.
 I simply don’t really trust any opinion about the value of technological “progress” that comes from someone addicted to the fruits of capitalist technological progress, any more than I trust a billionaire’s opinion about money or a gambler’s opinion about casinos.
 If you can’t imagine life without your computer, then you’d better start imagining life where electronics are not produced through exploitation and Congo has complete sovereignty over their mineral production, so we can bring that world into reality.**